The Early Years

 The west coast move

 While enjoying relative success in New Orleans with Adam’s Attic, 2005 brought hurricane Katrina and big choices to make.
 The band decided to leave New Orleans and relocate to Long Beach, CA. With only a couple of months left to finish school, he stayed behind to finish his bachelor's in marketing and decide what to do next.
 He bought an acoustic guitar and booked a few solo acoustic gigs at the local bar.
-This would change everything!
-For the first time he was selecting and singing all the songs at his shows and he loved it.
-Having never received any type of vocal training it would take years to develop his voice, but he had found the way he would do it.
-Just a few weeks after graduating college, Joe joined his band mates in California and brought along his girlfriend who would later become his wife.
+For the first time he was selecting and singing all the songs at his shows.
+Just a few weeks after graduating college, Joe joined his band mates in California.
 He left Adam's Attic in 2008 but remained in Long Beach, making a living performing solo acoustic shows and developing his craft as a singer/guitarist.

 In 2013 Joe released his first solo EP entitled “The Bittersweet Road” with 5 original tracks recording all the instruments himself.
-The next year his marriage ended.
-He would continue performing for a living and supporting the EP, however the shows were often fueled more by alcohol than passion.
+The songs were a reflection of personal relationships and his struggles as a musician.

 Tracking vocals 2013

 In 2016, Joe caught the attention of a country band from Orange County in need of a singer named Redneck Rodeo.
 It was his first country band, but after a crash course in the new country music scene Joe went on the sing with the band for nearly two years.
 It also gave him the opportunity to get reacquainted with some of the classic country songs he used to perform with his dad.

 On the bar in Newport Beach, CA August 2017

 The Solo acoustic show